 VPN use continues to be widely employed in this way and is an extremely valid and popular service used by countless numbers of companies throughout the world.
 This is VPN legal use from its origins.

-Over the years this technology has developed, connection speeds have become lightning fast (looking for the highest VPN speed?), layers of security and authentication have been added and apps introduced to ensure that setup and use of a VPN service is extremely straightforward.
+Over the years this technology has developed, connection speeds have become lightning-fast (looking for the highest VPN speed?), layers of security and authentication have been added and apps introduced to ensure that setup and use of a VPN service is extremely straightforward.
 VPN use has also spread to the masses, i.e. you and I, and what a welcome addition it has been.

-Legitimate use – The here and now – where is VPN legal use a convenience?
+Where is VPN legal use a convenience?

 The growing rise in online access contributed to increasing numbers of VPN providers.
 This sector has continued to blossom because individuals now understand far more clearly why security and privacy precautions must be taken to protect their online presence.

 The use of a VPN is that ideal protection.
 It is extremely simple to sign-up, install the software and then access the internet via a VPN provider’s network.
 It does not matter what device(s) you are using.
 There are clients and VPN apps for Android, iOS, Windows, Mac, and Linux.
-Indeed, it is difficult to find an OS or device that does not have compatible VPN software.
+Indeed, it is difficult to find an OS or device that does not have the compatible VPN software.

 Monthly subscription costs are low, service is high.
 Safe surfing, securing personal data and overcoming geographical restrictions to access the content you would otherwise be unable to (think Netflix US and the UK’s BBC iPlayer) is yours.

-For those into torrenting, there are certain providers that major in giving P2P and file sharing attributes at lightning speeds and all reputable VPN providers out there offer subscribers the ability of simultaneous connections.
+For those into torrenting, there are certain providers that major in giving P2P and file-sharing attributes at lightning speeds and all reputable VPN providers out there offer subscribers the ability of simultaneous connections.
 This means you can use more than one device at a time.
-Device numbers generally range from 3 to 7 simultaneous devices per subscriber dependent upon the providers VPN policy.
+Device numbers generally range from 3 to 7 simultaneous devices per subscriber dependent upon the provider’s VPN policy.

 Is VPN illegal if offered as a free service?